Appalachia (landmass): Dromaeosaurs

-The dryptosaurs weren't the only predatory dinosaurs in Appalachia.
+The dryptosaurs were not the only predatory dinosaurs in Appalachia.
 Indeterminate dromaeosaur fossils, possibly belonging to Velociraptorinae and Saurornitholestinae, and teeth, most closely matching those of Saurornitholestes, have also been unearthed in Appalachia as well; mostly in the southern states like Missouri, North Carolina, South Carolina, Alabama, Mississippi and Georgia.
 Finds from the Campanian Tar Heel Formation in North Carolina indicate that there may have been dromaeosaurids of considerable size; intermediate between genera such as Saurornitholestes and Dakotaraptor.
 Though known only from teeth, the discovery indicates large dromaeosaurids were part of Appalachia's fauna.
-Along with the dromaeosauridae remains, tyrannosauroidea and possible ornithomimid remains have been unearthed in Missouri as well.
+Along with the dromaeosaurid remains, tyrannosauroid and possible ornithomimid remains have been unearthed in Missouri as well.
 It should also be noted that dromaeosaur remains are more commonly found in the southern region of Appalachia when compared to the northern region, with their sizes ranging from smaller forms to gigantic forms.
-Recent fossils unearthed in New Jersey show that maniraptors were present in Appalachia as well.
+Recent fossils unearthed in New Jersey show that maniraptorans were present in Appalachia as well.

 Ornithomimids

 Various ornithomimid bones, such as Coelosaurus, have also been reported from Appalachia from Missouri, Mississippi, Alabama, Georgia and as far north in states like Maryland, New Jersey, and Delaware, but it is now believed that some of these are the bones of juvenile dryptosaurs while others belong to various undescribed species of ornithomimids.
 As of 2019, no distinct species of ornithomimosaurs have been identified yet, mostly due to the fact that no complete skeleton has been unearthed yet.
-However, it can be assumed that most of them were around the same size of their Laramidian relatives, though there is one specimen that could have reached a large size similar to Gallimimus or Beishanlong.
+However, it can be assumed that most of them were around the same size as their Laramidian relatives, though there is one specimen that could have reached a large size similar to Gallimimus or Beishanlong.
 In 2022, fossils from the Eutaw Formation from Mississippi revealed that large ornithomimids did indeed roam Appalachia.

-Other Theropods
+Other theropods

-Fossils from the Woodbine Formation in Texas, one of the few fossil sites which is one of Appalachia's more well preserved fossils, reveal that other theropods might have roamed Appalachia around the time when the Western Interior Seaway first formed, they include possible specimens of allosauroids, troodontids, caenagnathids, dromaeosaurs, and tyrannosaurs.
+Fossils from the Woodbine Formation in Texas, one of the few fossil sites that is one of Appalachia's more well preserved fossils, reveal that other theropods might have roamed Appalachia around the time when the Western Interior Seaway first formed, they include possible specimens of allosauroids, troodontids, caenagnathids, dromaeosaurs, and tyrannosaurs.
+The most of these being the carcharodontosaurid Acrocanthosaurus.